Lecithin is a very popular dietary supplement. But what do we know about its risks and benefits?

 Based on this study alone, we still can’t tell if these lecithin metabolites are causative factors, or whether they are just markers of the disease.
 This is because correlative studies can show only correlations, not cause and effect.

 Lecithin is not the only culprit that leads to TMAO

 Is lecithin the only culprit that produces TMAO?
 Red meat contains another triethylamine.
 This molecule, called L-Carnitine, is similar to choline and lecithin.
 Like them, it should be metabolized by the gut flora into MAO and then converted to TMAO in the circulation.

-Now let’s look at an interesting study published in the prestigious New England Journal of Medicine by Tang and colleague.
+Let’s look at an interesting study published in the prestigious New England Journal of Medicine by Tang and colleagues.
 It had two phases.

 In the first phase, the investigators gave healthy participants a phosphatidylcholine challenge using a stable isotope-labeled form of the phospholipid.
 They then used mass spectrometry to monitor choline metabolites before and after the suppression of gut microbiota with broad-spectrum antibiotics.

 They found that the phosphatidylcholine challenge increased all choline metabolites.
 Antibiotics suppressed the generation of TMAO metabolites.
-They reappeared after the antibiotics were discontinued.
+After the antibiotics were discontinued, they reappeared.

 In the second phase, the researchers examined the relationship between fasting plasma TMAO levels and incident cardiovascular events over a 3-year period.
 They studied more than 4,000 participants undergoing elective coronary angiography.

 They found an independent, dose-dependent relationship between the metabolite and the risk of a cardiovascular event on the basis of the TMAO quartile.
 The highest quartile had 2.54 times the risk over the lowest quartile.

 The bottom line when it comes to the risks and benefits of lecithin supplementation